Buddhism in Germany: History

 In 1888 Subhadra Bickshu (Friedrich Zimmermann) published the first edition of the "Buddhistischer Katechismus", a work based on the "Buddhist Catechism" of Henry Steel Olcott.

 In 1903 the first German Buddhist organisation was founded by the Indologist Karl Seidenstücker in Leipzig.
 In 1904 Florus Anton Gueth became the Theravada monk Nyanatiloka Mahathera.
 Some important Pali texts were translated into German in the early part of the 20th century by scholars like Karl Eugen Neumann (1865–1915), Nyantiloka and others.

 In 1922 Hermann Hesse published his famous work "Siddhartha", which has been translated into many languages.

 In 1924 Dr. Paul Dahlke established the first German Buddhist monastery, the "Das Buddhistische Haus" in Berlin.

 The German Dharmaduta Society, initially known as the Lanka Dhammaduta Society and dedicated to spreading the message of the Buddha in Germany and other Western countries, was founded by Asoka Weeraratna in Colombo, Sri Lanka in 1952.

 In 1952 a German Branch of the Buddhist Order Arya Maitreya Mandala was founded by Lama Anagarika Govinda.

+The "Buddhist Seminar" in Hamburg was founded in 1949.
+As part of the seminar, Paul Debes (1906–2004) gave lectures in Hamburg and northern Germany to audiences of up to 700 people.
+In October 1954, the Buddhist Society of Hamburg (BGH) was founded, with Paul Debes serving as its chairman and co-founder.
+The founding of the BGH followed a suggestion by the Buddhist monk Maha Thera Narada from Ceylon.

 The German Dharmaduta Society sponsored the first Buddhist Mission from Sri Lanka to Germany, which left the Colombo Harbour by ship 'SS Orantes' on 16 June 1957.
 The three monks in this historic mission comprised Ven.
 Soma, Ven.
 Kheminda and Ven.
 Vinîta.
 They were all recruited from the Vajiraramaya Temple, Bambalapitiya in Colombo.
 Asoka Weeraratna who conceived and initiated this landmark event joined the Mission in Berlin in July 1957 having flown in from Colombo.
 The mission was accommodated at "Das Buddhistische Haus" in Berlin – Frohnau.

 In December 1957 Asoka Weeraratna on behalf of the Trustees of the German Dharmaduta Society purchased the premises of "Das Buddhistische Haus" from the heirs of Dr. Dahlke.
 It is now a Centre for the spread of Theravada Buddhism in Europe.
 As the second oldest Buddhist institution in Europe, German authorities have designated it a National Heritage site.